kmarkiv/kmarkiv.github.io/README.md

 * Enginux: I helped build a custom Ubuntu derivative based on Linux Mint.
 * Jedi Mouse: An interactive device that uses gestures and EEG data from the brain from the user to control the mouse.

-After >10 years of having fancy portfolios, I chose to have a simple version.
-Today, I aspire to be a friendly neighborhood HCI/ICTD citizen to contribute to society in my small way.

 ###  Hobbies
 * Cooking: I am good at cooking South Indian food, but I occasionally try vegetarian cuisines from other cultures  and post the successful ones on Facebook.